-PHP being a general-purpose scripting language, is known for fast and flexible development.
-As the business and customers tend to grow and expand, it has become the need of time to evolve faster and use frameworks that provide the best features along with the advantages.
+Selecting the right PHP framework can make or break your web project’s scalability, security, and performance.
+PHP, a general-purpose scripting language, is known for fast and flexible development.
+As the business and customers tend to grow and expand, it has become the need for time to evolve faster and use frameworks that provide the best features along with the advantages.
+It offers various frameworks such as Laravel, Symfony, Yii 2, CodeIgniter, along with others.
+Each of its frameworks are known for their core purposes ranging from easy-to-understand syntax, faster code, to flexible development, and others.

 Without any further ado, let’s get into this.